 Willamette University prohibits and will not tolerate harassment or discrimination against any individual in the University community, including employees, applicants for employment or admission, students, volunteers, visitors, contractors, or other people engaged in University activities.
-This policy applies to all Willamette University employees and addresses all types of discriminatory misconduct, including harassment based on race, color, religion, sex, national origin, marital status, veteran status, veteran status, actual or perceived sexual orientation, gender identity, gender expression or status with regard to pregnancy, disability, age, or any other basis protected by applicable local, state or federal law.
+This policy applies to all Willamette University employees and addresses all types of discriminatory misconduct, including harassment based on race, color, religion, sex, national origin, marital status, veteran status, actual or perceived sexual orientation, gender identity, gender expression or status with regard to pregnancy, disability, age, or any other basis protected by applicable local, state or federal law.
 This prohibition includes sexual harassment and discrimination.

 The University also prohibits other forms of sexual misconduct including non-consensual sexual contact, non-consensual sexual intercourse and sexual exploitation, which includes domestic violence, sexual assault, dating violence, and stalking.
 These prohibitions may extend to reports of such behaviors outside Willamette’s employment environment such that employees may be subject to adverse employment actions for these violations even if occurring away from the workplace.